Ked57/cypress-ct-example-app/README.md

 });
 ```

-And now we can be fairly confident that when we click on the button, the context will be updated with the new value !
+After that we can be fairly confident that when we click on the button, the context will be updated with the new value !

 ## Applying this concept to entire pages<a name="applying-this-concept-to-entire-pages"></a>